 Angst Dissonance: Throughout season one Robin is haunted by his memories of war in the Holy Land, struggling with nightmares, post-traumatic stress, and survivor's guilt.
 At the end of season two his beloved Marian is stabbed through the stomach and dies in his arms, something that is only intermittently referred to in series 3, even though she dies in the Holy Land, the source of his entire first-season angst.

 Angst?
-What Angst?: After Marian's murder Robin goes on a vengeance-fuelled rampage.
-Then...he gets over it.
+What Angst?: After Marian's murder, Robin goes on a vengeance-fueled rampage.
+Then... he gets over it.
 He's back to his cheerful old self by the next episode, in which he meets his new Love Interest.

-Anticlimax Boss: Although Prince John was played by Toby Stephens, which automatically makes his entire performance a Crowning Moment of Funny, it was also true that John was less menacing than the Sheriff of Nottingham and just as easily bested by the outlaws.
+Anticlimax Boss: Although Prince John was played by Toby Stephens, which automatically makes his entire performance a Funny Moment, it was also true that John was less menacing than the Sheriff of Nottingham and just as easily bested by the outlaws.
 Foppish and cowardly, Prince John is eventually run out of Nottingham with his tail between his legs.